Is Esports a Sport?

 Esports is not a sport yet, but we live in a time where that could change quickly.
 The number of countries that update their status has grown, and many others are waiting to jump on the bandwagon.
 Glancing at the major international tournaments will show you that the reality should be different.
 Esports betting sites are pretty fond of it, and we all know how tight the link between fast withdrawal bookmakers and sports is.

-The future for Esports is exciting as its narrative shifts.
-Millennials believe Esports is a sport and will treat it that way for good, which is great and goes in its favor.
-As long as pro tournaments catch the public’s attention with millions in prizes, Esports’ narrative will change positively.
+The future is exciting as its narrative shifts.
+Millennials believe it is a sport and will treat it that way for good, which is great and goes in its favor.
+As long as pro tournaments catch the public’s attention with millions in prizes, narrative will change positively.

 Final Words